 Services that remain temporarily cancelled:

-- In kind donations (wish list items).
-Any items left will be disposed of at a cost to the Shelter, so please do not leave anything during the closure.
+- In kind donations (wish list items) except for towels and sheets which are needed.
+Any other items left will be disposed of at a cost to the Shelter, so please do not leave anything during the closure.

 - In-person financial donations (we encourage donations to be made online at omhs.ca)

 - Children and Teen programs, community events and presentations

 - Public visits/tours